Troubleshooting

 Possible causes:

-System-presented UI — Alerts, action sheets, and share sheets are system-owned and may reject synthetic touches.
+UIContextMenuInteraction/ SwiftUI.contextMenuitems don't accept synthetic taps.
+See Compatibility. - System-presented UI — Alerts, action sheets, and share sheets may reject synthetic touches.
 See Compatibility.

 Gestures not working as expected